An ancient Hawaiian deity, Pele is the Fire Goddess of Hawaii, ruler of fire, lightning, volcanoes, wind, and creator of all the Hawaiian Islands.

 Puna is often referred to as the volcano goddess Pele’s workshop.
 Her work can often be witnessed firsthand in Puna, where lava flows are so frequent and hazardous that entire communities have come and gone by her hand.
 As a result, Puna is considered a place of the utmost traditional importance, with protective and historic sites occupying much of the region.
 Visitors are encouraged to respect the local population and natural sites during their explorations.

-Not a great deal of subsurface archaeological excavations have occurred in Puna and historians put the first human settlements in the area between 300-600 A.D.
-Hawaiian legend says that Puna was a beautiful, prosperous district prior to 1600, in which Chief Keliikuku of Puna made a journey to Oahu and received a terrible prophecy from a local prophet.
+Not a great deal of subsurface archaeological excavations have occurred in the region and historians put the first human settlements in the area between 300-600 A.D.
+Hawaiian legend says that Puna was a beautiful, prosperous district prior to 1600, in which Chief Keliikuku made a journey to Oahu and received a terrible prophecy from a local prophet.
 Upon his return, he beheld an uninhabitable land set aflame by Pele.

 Sugar plantations, macadamia nuts, and other agricultural developments provided the majority of income for early residents of Puna, but the New Deal brought jobs in the 1930s and ‘40s to improve parks, roads, and campsites.
 Aside from a major development push in the late ‘50s and early-mid 2000s, Puna has remained a natural, largely unnoticed reprieve from the major commercial and economic forces present elsewhere on the Big Island.